ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 * **Application**, **App**, **Hexagon**, **Core**, **System**, **SuD**, **SuT**.
 All the business logic, without references to tech nor UI
 * **Extended system**.
 The wider system, including adapters and directly connected technologies (databases, network, UI, external systems)
+* **System Under Design** (SUD).
+Can be any sort of system: hardware, software, an organization, or any combination of those
 * **Actor**. _Anything_ (no matter what) with behavior / A thing has behaviour if it is able to execute an "if" statement
 * **Primary or driving actor**.
 Actor that calls / initiates  request / sends message to the app / service.
 Actors can be primary in some scenarios, secondary in others
+  * It is any actor that drives the SUD
   * Analogy: *A Driving Actor presses the gas pedal, initiating action*
 * **Secondary or driven actor**.
 A component or external system that the application interacts with to fulfill its tasks.
 It is “driven” by requests or commands from the application’s core
   * Analogy: *A Driven Actor is the engine or wheels, responding to the input to produce a result*
 * **Interactor**.
 Piece of software that interacts direcly with the port
   * Analogy 1: Conductor of an Orchestra.
 The interactor ensures the musicians (driving and driven actors) perform their roles in harmony to produce the desired music (application behavior)
   * Analogy 2.
 Switchboard Operator.
 It connects callers (driving actors) to the right lines (driven actors) based on the context of the request
 * **Interface**.
 Set of method definitions declsred by an actor.
 Specifies a contract
   * **Provided interface**.
 Defines the services offered by the app.
 Used by driving interactors, implemented by the app
     * Driving Actors (Adapters) interact with the provided interface of the application

   * **Required interface**.
 Defines the services needed by the app to perform its function.
 Implemented by the driven interactors
     * Driven Actors (Adapters) implement the required interface that the application core depends on
 * **Port**.
 Provided or Required interface defined by the app.
 Created for some intention (eg. `ForPlacingOrders`)
   * Boundary between the application core and the outside world
   * **Primary or Driving Port**.
   * **Secondary or Driven Port**.
 * **Adapter**.
 Translates requests from an external actor linked to a specific technology, into technologically neutral requests at a port, and vice versa
   * **Primary or Driving adapter**.
   * **Secondary or Driven adapter**.